queens-satellite-team/documentation/README.md

 don't use spaces or special characters in the title.
 For external documentation please hyperlink to the document wherever possible.

+There should also be a distinction made between project specific documentation and documentation here.
+If the documentation you are writing is development related it should go in the docs for the corresponding repo.
+For example, if I was writing documentation about a class for the transceiver, that would go in the docs folder of the repo associated with the developent of that class.
 ### Help
 In the event that links to documentation are broke:
 - If the link is to internal documentation in a files directory, it could be